wesleycamargo/azure-docs.pt-br/articles/sql-data-warehouse/sql-data-warehouse-tables-partition.md

 ;
 ```

-2. `SPLIT` a tabela como parte do processo de implantação:
+2. `SPLIT` the table as part of the deployment process:

 ```sql
 -- Create a table containing the partition boundaries